 - Antioxidant properties

-This means that pinene helps to open airways and improve airflow in the respiratory system which can be of therapeutic value for people with respiratory ailments such as asthma.
+This means that pinene helps open airways and improve airflow in the respiratory system, which can be of therapeutic value for people with respiratory ailments such as asthma.

-Increases Memory Retention
+4. Memory Retention

-In the research paper Taming THC: Potential Cannabis synergy and Phytocannabinoid-Terpenoid Entourage Effects, Dr. Ethan Russo explains that the most compelling activity of alpha-pinene is as an acetylcholinesterase inhibitor aiding memory .
+In the research paper Taming THC: Potential Cannabis Synergy and Phytocannabinoid-Terpenoid Entourage Effects, Dr. Ethan Russo explains that the most compelling activity of alpha-pinene is as an acetylcholinesterase inhibitor aiding memory .

 This means that alpha-pinene works as an acetylcholinesterase inhibitor, reducing the activity of acetylcholinesterase to boost memory.